kubedb/docs/docs/guides/qdrant/reconfigure-tls/overview.md

 2. `KubeDB-Provisioner` operator watches the `Qdrant` CR.

-3. When the operator finds a `Qdrant` CR, it creates a `StatefulSet` and related necessary stuff like secrets, services, etc.
+3. When the operator finds a `Qdrant` CR, it creates a `Petset` and related necessary stuff like secrets, services, etc.

 4. Then, in order to reconfigure TLS of the `Qdrant` database, the user creates a `QdrantOpsRequest` CR specifying the desired TLS configuration.
 The user can add TLS to an existing non-TLS database, rotate the existing certificates, or remove TLS entirely.